leifos-gmbh/ILIAS/Services/MetaData/docs/oaipmh.md

 the [OAI-PMH protocol](https://www.openarchives.org/OAI/openarchivesprotocol.html).
 The associated endpoint is `{ILIAS base path}/oai.php`.

-Note that records of OER contained in responses contain static links to the associated Objects in the Category for published OER.
+Note that records of OER in responses contain static links to the associated Objects in the Category for published OER.
 For exposed Objects to be available for interested external users, that Category should thus be in the public area of the installation.